 3. Marley Station Mall Train Garden Grand Opening

-Santa arrives at the Marley Station Mall for a FREE Holiday Themed Train Garden Grand Opening!
+Santa arrives at the Marley Station Mall for a FREE Holiday Themed Train Garden Grand Opening on November 23rd!
 Choo Choo!
 All Aboard the Marley Station Train Garden for a fun filled morning of FREE fun!
-Join Macaroni Kid Pasadena-Sevrena Park for our 4th Annual Grand Opening party!
+Join Macaroni Kid Pasadena-Severna Park for our 4th Annual Grand Opening party!
 There will be children’s games and activities and of course check out what’s new this year in the Train Garden.

 The Train Garden is open until December 31st and is FREE with suggested donations.